UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v1.4.md

 ### Travel Validity Depending on Boarding Time O:nly

 Some special tickets define a travel validity based on the boarding time only.
-These tickets are the valid on that train until the traveler leaves the train.
+These tickets are the valid on that train until the passenger leaves the train.

 E.g. Eurail tickets on specific night trains where the Eurail ticket must be valid at boarding time only and the passenger can stay on the train until his destination on the next day.